What Is a MOV: Metal Oxide Varistor Tutorial

 1. The first thing you need to do when choosing a Metal Oxide Varistor is to determine the continuous working voltage.
 This is the voltage you will provide across the varistor.
 Thus, you should select the varistor with a maximum DC or AC voltage that’s slightly higher than the applied voltage.

-Usually, people choose varistors with a maximum rated voltage, 10-15% higher than the actual line voltage.
+Usually, people choose varistors with a maximum rated voltage of 10-15% higher than the actual line voltage.

 So, if you’re aiming for a low leakage current, you can use your varistor with a higher operating voltage.